 The Sammlung Philara is a privately owned museum situated in Birkenstraße 47a, 40233 Düsseldorf, Germany.
 The museum almost resembles some structure made completely of metal.

 The ground upon which the museum stands is a one thousand seven hundred square meter space with an impressive, stunning architectural construction.

 Gil Bronner’s collections are very well projected in the museum.
 One could view his art collections with ceilings high up to measure nine meters above the floor level.
 Over the course of twenty years, Gil Bronner has been able to purchase about one thousand three hundred artworks that make up his collection.

 These artworks have been designed or put up together by different internationally established artists.
 On the roof of the museum building is a terraced sculpture.
 There’s a temporary exhibition in the museum, where items are rotationally being changed over the course of time.

-Events such as concerts are being held in the museum from time to time.
-In addition, the museum gives room for lectures, where people get to be educated on the courses of the form of art as they seek to know.
+Events such as concerts are held in the museum from time to time.
+In addition, the museum gives room for lectures, where people get to be educated on the courses of the form of art they seek to know.
 Readings as well take place in the museum.

 See Related: Show Caves in Germany

 The K20, Kunstsammlung Nordrhein-Westfalen is a museum located in Grabbepl.
 5, 40213 Düsseldorf, Germany.
 It is the first arm or composition of the general Kunstsammlung Nordrhein-Westfalen center.
 The other two arms include the K21 in the Standehaus and the Schemela Haus.